myNemy/Nextcloud-Carousel/MILESTONE.md

    - Default: 1000ms
    - Range: 100-10000ms

+2. **TransitionEnabled** - ✅ COMPLETE
+   - Fully implemented in UI and backend
+   - CheckBox to enable/disable transitions
+   - When disabled, images change instantly without animation
+   - Default: true

+3. **TransitionRandom** - ✅ COMPLETE
+   - Fully implemented in UI and backend
+   - CheckBox to randomize transition type
+   - When enabled, randomly selects Fade/Slide/Zoom for each image
+   - Enabled only when transitions are enabled
+   - Default: false

-2. **TransitionType** - ✅ UI COMPLETE - Backend partially implemented
+4. **TransitionType** - ✅ COMPLETE
-   - UI fully implemented (ComboBox with Fade/Slide/Zoom options)
-   - Backend: Fade transition working, Slide and Zoom pending
-   - Current implementation uses StackView with OpacityAnimator (KDE pattern)
-   - Slide and Zoom transitions will be implemented in future updates
+   - Fully implemented in UI and backend
+   - ComboBox with Fade/Slide/Zoom options
+   - Used when TransitionRandom is disabled
+   - All three transition types (Fade, Slide, Zoom) working
+   - Default: 0 (Fade)

 3. **Blur** - Enable/disable blur effect with adjustable opacity
    - **Complexity:** Low-Medium - Checkbox + Slider